ultra-magnus-man/Service-Desk/frontend/README.md

+# Service Desk Application

+This is a Full Stack MERN Application service desk application to register a compalaint and see the other complaints registered by the user.

+# Technologies Used

+React.js, Node.js, Express.js, Mongo DB

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.